 Fees are $185 for MTSU and high school students; $250 for MTSU faculty, staff and alumni; and $300 for the general public.

 “It has been great to have the ASL course (as) an online class,” said Brianna S., an environmental health and safety specialist.
 “I have been able to enjoy interacting and practicing with my classmates, engage and play games and do all of this conveniently at home.
 The class itself is so much fun, and the fact that it can be done virtually makes it even easier to accommodate … my schedule.”

-To register online, go to tinyurl.com/cm9cwd33.
-To find out more, send an email to Brian Roberts, CALA’s associate director, at firstname.lastname@example.org or email@example.com.
+To find out more about the courses, email Brian Roberts, CALA’s associate director, at firstname.lastname@example.org or email@example.com.

 — Gina K. Logue (firstname.lastname@example.org)